 > 50 Fish species found in Britain's rivers, lakes and coastal waters

-A comprehensive, illustrated guide with detailed directions, zoomable maps and access advice on each one of Wales's National Nature Reserves plus many Local Nature Reserves, RSPB, Wildlife Trust, Woodland Trust and other Wildlife Reserves in Wales is now online here and at www.waleswildlife.com
+A comprehensive, illustrated guide with detailed directions, zoomable maps and access advice on each one of Wales's National Nature Reserves plus many Local Nature Reserves, RSPB, Wildlife Trust, Woodland Trust and other Wildlife Reserves in Wales is online here and via www.waleswildlife.com

 This resource can also be accessed via the Wild Wales tab on the First Nature website, (www.first-nature.com/waleswildlife)